hurtigruten/enzo/README.md

 deno --allow-net mod.ts
 ```

-# TODO / Future Ideas
+# TODO

 * ~~Initial PoC~~
 * ~~Simulate loads to find optimal saturation~~
 * ~~Write better Readme~~
+* ~~Introduce defaultDaysAhead and mixin~~
 * Introduce all searches from old app
-* Introduce defaultDaysAhead and mixin
-* Introduce runOften? to support Full and Partial runs
+* Introduce runOften? to support Full and Partial runs - or two configs with Deno flag?
 * Implement logging
-* Break on error?
 * Mechanism for stopping a run?
+* Scheduling, cron or windows task scheduler?
+* Check old script for any missing functionality
+* Implement DevMode

+# Long term tasls / Future Ideas
+* Build a pipeline (Bitbucket pipeline, Azure pipeline, Octopus deploy something something)
+* Write tests
 * Use denon?
 * Use DotEnv?
-* Consider scheduling, cron or windows task scheduler?
-* Check old script for any missing functionality
-* Implement DevMode
 * Implement API to serve what is cached
 * Store cache results in redis cache and build API on top?
+* Build an API that offers available promotions?
 * Any way to build the cache more dynamically, instead of forcing a complete run?
-* Build an API that offers available promotions?
-* Write tests
-* Build a pipeline (Bitbucket pipeline, Azure pipeline, Octopus deploy something something)